awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeBuild.md

 This action will produce as variables all environment variables that were exported as part of the build\.
 See [https://docs\.aws\.amazon\.com/codebuild/latest/userguide/build\-spec\-ref\.html\#exported\-variables\-build\-spec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#exported-variables-build-spec) for more details on how to export environment variables\.

-For more information about variables in CodePipeline, see [Variables](reference-variables.md)\.
+For more information about variables in CodePipeline, see [CodeBuild action output variables](reference-variables.md#reference-variables-list-configured-codebuild)\.

 ## Action declaration \(CodeBuild example\)<a name="action-reference-CodeBuild-example"></a>